sudeep4ty/Data-Analytics/README.md

 The data preparation phase is crucial for ensuring that the dataset is clean, structured, and ready for modeling.
 The following tasks have been completed:

 - **Preprocessed Dataset:**
+  - addressed the duplication of the data into multiple rows and removed
   - Addressed missing data points.
   - Encoded categorical variables.
   - The cleaned and preprocessed dataset is available in the `Data_Preparation` folder.